yuyousama/cellMigrationModel/README.md

 4. Instructions for Use
 After installing Python, navigate to the program directory and run the following command in the terminal:
       python model_clear_version.py

+5. Generated Data
+A Folder will be created, with simulated .csv data and .png picture.
+The csv data file contains binding ratio, clutch force, clutch displacement, substrate displacement, radius of cell, and force on substrate.